gatho-party/gatho-website/README.md

 The matrix bot uses [matrix-bot-sdk](https://github.com/turt2live/matrix-bot-sdk) and sends RSVPs or new events to the Gatho backend server.

-# Infrastructure
+# Gatho.party deployment

-Gatho.party is multi region - currently I host EC2 instances in Sydney and London, each with their own database.
+Gatho.party is single region - I don't have the resources to also host it on a dedicated EU server unfortunately.
 It should work anywhere you can run a Next.js Node app.

-The Matrix bot is hosted on another VPS which hosts a Synapse instance.

-# Security

 - Gatho uses NextAuth.js for authentication so no passwords are required to be stored.
-- It's is GDPR compliant with a dedicated EU server & database.
-- It's hosted on AWS infrastrcture with strong access controls.
+- It's hosted on AWS infrastrcture.
 - API calls are checked for session token and that the requester owns the given event.
 - Database calls use SQL parameters.
 - No third party cookies are set and no third party JavaScript is run.